A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Introduction

-Both the implementation of the RCDT and ROM workflows have been written in \textit{Python 3.9.7}.
-Making use of two packages, \textit{PyTransKit} \cite{abu_hasnat_mohammad_rubaiyat_pytranskit_2022} and \textit{EZyRB} \cite{demo_ezyrb_2018}; implementing the discretised form of RCDT -- with subsequent forward/inverse transforms -- and reduce order modelling (ROM) functionality, respectively.
+Both the implementation of the RCDT and ROM workflows have been written in \textit{Python 3.9.7}, making use of two packages, \textit{PyTransKit} \cite{abu_hasnat_mohammad_rubaiyat_pytranskit_2022} and \textit{EZyRB} \cite{demo_ezyrb_2018}; implementing the discretised form of RCDT -- with subsequent forward/inverse transforms -- and model order reduction functionality, respectively.
 For the ROM side, i.e. \textit{EZyRB}, model reduction is approached using proper orthogonal decomposition (POD), see \cite{demo2019marine,tezzele2019marine}, for example, in applying \textit{EZyRB} towards shape optimization problems.
-Specifically the singular value decomposition (SVD) -- discussed more in \S\ref{POD} -- is used, as a way to determine the modes of POD for the order-reduced model.
-SVD is not the only way to compute the POD, though, an alternative approach is given by the method of snapshots \cite{sirovich_turbulence_1987,wang2016approximate}.
-Three distinct workflows have been implemented: performing RCDT upon a single snapshot image/flow, transforming then subsequently inverting the image to observe intrinsic error induced by the non-linear transform; the RCDT-POD reconstruction/projection error to evaluate the effect of the non-linear transformation in the POD models; and, the complete RCDT-POD ROM workflow on a series of snapshots of a flow at separate time points.
+All the code developed for the preparation of this article is available open-source \cite{rcdt-rom-lib}.
+Specifically, the singular value decomposition (SVD) -- discussed more in \cref{POD} -- is used to determine the POD modes for the reduced-order model.
+SVD is not the only way to compute the POD, though an alternative approach is given by the method of snapshots \cite{sirovich_turbulence_1987,wang2016approximate}.
+Three distinct workflows have been implemented: the RCDT transform upon a single snapshot image/flow followed by the inverse transformation to observe the \textit{intrinsic} error induced by the discretisation and implementation of the non-linear transform; the RCDT-POD reconstruction/projection error to evaluate the effect of the non-linear transformation in the POD modes; and, the complete RCDT-POD ROM workflow consisting of the RCDT-POD on a series of snapshots, and the subsequent interpolation (with respect to time or other parameters) to predict unseen scenarios.

-To analyse RCDT, POD, and RCDT-POD ROM's applicability towards modelling advective-dominant flows we consider the relative errors introduced by these transformations.
-Performing a number of test cases to observe each of their magnitudes.
-These errors are: the intrinsic error given off by RCDT, due to being a non-linear transformation; the reconstruction/projection error of RCDT-POD, influenced by the number of POD modes, when reconstructing the flow after order-reduction; and RCDT-POD ROM interpolation error, introduced from predicting between "known" flow configurations to gauge the capability of predicting, via interpolation in their respective space, along a given parameter e.g., time, distance, 'thickness', etc.
+To analyse the RCDT, the POD, and the RCDT-POD ROM's applicability towards modelling advection-dominated flows, we consider the relative errors introduced by these transformations by performing several test cases to observe each of their magnitudes.
+We distinguish between different sources of errors, namely the \textit{intrinsic} error given by the RCDT discretisation and its inverse; the \textit{reconstruction/projection} error of RCDT-POD, influenced by the number of POD modes when reconstructing the flow after order-reduction; and RCDT-POD ROM \textit{interpolation} error, introduced from predicting between "known" flow configurations to gauge the capability of predicting, via interpolation in their respective space, along a given parameter, e.g., time, distance, 'thickness', etc.